Mickey Mouse Mixed-Up Adventures

-Mickey Mouse Mixed-Up Adventures is an American computer-animated preschool television series that was broadcast on Disney Junior.
+Mickey Mouse Mixed-Up Adventures is an American animated children's television series that was broadcast on Disney Junior.
 Produced by Disney Television Animation, the series is the successor to Mickey Mouse Clubhouse.
-Originally airing as Mickey and the Roadster Racers for its first two seasons, it debuted in the United States on January 15, 2017.
+Originally airing as Mickey and the Roadster Racers for its first two seasons, it debuted on its first two episodes consecutively on January 15, 2017.

-The series was renewed for a second season on March 15, 2017.
-The second season premiered on April 13, 2018.
-The show’s third season was renewed one year later, which led to the series being renamed as Mickey Mouse Mixed-Up Adventures; the first episode under the new title was originally broadcast on October 14, 2019.
+The series was renewed for a second season on March 15, 2017 which premiered on April 13, 2018.
+The show’s third season was renewed one year later, which led to the series changing its name to Mickey Mouse Mixed-Up Adventures.
+The first episode under the new title was originally broadcast on October 14, 2019.

-This was Russi Taylor's final television series role before she died on July 26, 2019; it was also the first series not to feature Donald's regular voice actor Tony Anselmo due to him being busy providing the voice for the character in other Disney projects.
+This was Russi Taylor's final television series role before her death on July 26, 2019.
+It is also the only series produced since 1985 not to feature Tony Anselmo as Donald Duck due to him being too busy providing the voice for the character in other Disney projects, including DuckTales, Kingdom Hearts III and Legend of the Three Caballeros; Donald is voiced by Daniel Ross in this series.

-The show was followed by a new series, Mickey Mouse Funhouse, which debuted on August 20, 2021; in 2021, two spin-off holiday specials were released: a Halloween special, Mickey's Tale of Two Witches, on October 7, 2021, in addition to a Christmas special, Mickey and Minnie Wish Upon a Christmas, on December 2, 2021.
+The show was followed by a new series, Mickey Mouse Funhouse, which debuted on August 20, 2021.
+In 2021, two spin-off holiday specials were released: a Halloween special, Mickey's Tale of Two Witches, on October 7, 2021, in addition to a Christmas special, Mickey and Minnie Wish Upon a Christmas, on December 2, 2021.

 Plot

-Mickey Mouse Mixed-Up Adventures is about the Sensational Six (Mickey, Minnie, Goofy, Donald, Daisy and Pluto) as they race around their town of Hot Dog Hills, and around the world (Pluto doesn't race in any way).
+Mickey Mouse Mixed-Up Adventures centers around the Sensational Six (Mickey, Minnie, Goofy, Donald, Daisy, and Pluto) as they live and race around their town of Hot Dog Hills and around the world.
 Unlike the previous series, this show contains two 11-minute stories as opposed to Clubhouse's full-length 22-minute stories.

 In the first half, Billy Beagle commentates on Mickey and his friends' races whether the race is in Hot Dog Hills or somewhere else around the world.

-In the second half, Minnie and Daisy work as the Happy Helpers alongside Cuckoo Loca (from Minnie's Bow-Toons) where they help out different residents of Hot Dog Hills.
+In the second half, Minnie and Daisy work as the Happy Helpers alongside Cuckoo-Loca (from Minnie's Bow-Toons) where they help out different residents of Hot Dog Hills.
 Minnie and Daisy use the Turnstyler located in the office and the Happy Helper Van to assume the clothes associated with their jobs that they are hired to help out on.

-In Season 2, the Roadster Racers get their roadsters modified by Ludwig Von Drake so that they can perform Supercharged moves.
-In Season 2, the theme song (and a segment of the introduction) is also slightly altered near the end for the Supercharged part.
+In Season 2, the Roadster Racers get their roadsters modified by Ludwig Von Drake so they can become Super-charged.
+The theme song was also altered near the end for the Super-charged part.

 In Season 3, Mickey builds a mixed-up motor lab that mixes up and transforms cars.
-It starts to use the classic "Hot Dog" song originally written and performed by They Might Be Giants for Mickey Mouse Clubhouse.
-This new version of the song is placed between the two segments of each episode and at the end of the final segment.
+In between segments and before the credits, the show starts to use a remix of the classic "Hot Dog" song originally written and performed by They Might Be Giants for Mickey Mouse Clubhouse.